dumux/dumux/doc/doxygen/pages/HLDD.md

 #### SolutionVector
 A SolutionVector class object is a container containing the primary variables for each degree of freedom (dof).In more detail, the SolutionVector object is a container class holding NumEqVector objects for each dof.
 #### Assembler
+The Assembler is responsible for calculating the global residual vector and the global Jacobian matrix.
+It relies on a discretization-specific local assembler engine.
+The Jacobian matrix is the partial derivative of the residual with respect to each entry of the solution vector.
+Dumux uses an element-wise assembly algorithm.
+For each element, a local assembler is instantiated.
 #### LocalAssembler
 #### LocalResidual
 #### LinearSolver